LLNL/axom/src/axom/sina/docs/sphinx/curve_sets.rst

    :language: cpp

 Once this code is compiled and executed a json file will be created.
-Here, we'll use `PyDV <https://lc.llnl.gov/weave/pydv/html/index.html>`_ to injest the Sina json file in order to view the position and velocity of the ball along the y-axis over time.
+Here, we'll use `PyDV <https://lc.llnl.gov/weave/pydv/html/index.html>`_ to ingest the Sina json file in order to view the position and velocity of the ball along the y-axis over time.